The Diet-Lifestyle Connection: Obesity, Osteoporosis, Heart Disease and Cancer Part 2

-Since my family practice residency the clinical management of women’s heath issues has undergone marked changes.
-Hormone replacement therapy began 20 years ago with estradiol from pregnant mare’s urine.
+Since my family practice residency, the clinical management of women’s health issues has undergone marked changes.
+Hormone replacement therapy began 20 years ago with estradiol from a pregnant mare’s urine.
 Later medical research discovered the benefits of balancing estradiol with synthetic progestin and estriol.
-Within the past 5 years, soy isoflavones, herbal extracts of chaste berry and or black cohosh has become part of the current medical armentarum.
+Within the past 5 years, soy isoflavones, herbal extracts of chaste berry, and or black cohosh have become part of the current medical armamentarium.

 The facts are that if estrogen was the primary hormone in bone metabolism, no men would have bones and all premenstrual girls would be “jellyfish.”
-Bone physiology is complex system that is dependent on special cells called osteoblasts (bone builders) to build bone and osteoclasts (bone destroyer) to get rid of old bone.
-In women, particularly, osteoblasts are stimulated by progesterone, testosterone and DHEA.
-Estrogen is also important because it: 1.) assists in building good bone and; 2.) slows done the bone destroying action of the osteoclasts.
+Bone physiology is a complex system that is dependent on special cells called osteoblasts (bone builders) to build bone and osteoclasts (bone destroyers) to get rid of old bone.
+In women, particularly, osteoblasts are stimulated by progesterone, testosterone, and DHEA.
+Estrogen is also important because it: 1.) assists in building good bone and; 2.) slows done the bone-destroying action of the osteoclasts.
 Hence contrary to popular belief, osteoporosis is not simply a product of calcium or estrogen deficiency, but is rather best understood as a hormone imbalance.

 Recently it has been discovered that a metabolic breakdown product of bone, called deoxy pyridinium (Deoxy-P) can be detected in the urine.
-In such instance, a urine analysis that is tailored to detect this product will be helpful in the assessment of an in individual’s risks associated with osteoporosis.
-This coupled with a bone scan and salivary hormones levels should provide your physician with sufficient data from which to analyze individual risk factors and enable him/her to make specific recommendations in your treatment.
+In such instances, a urine analysis that is tailored to detect this product will be helpful in the assessment of an individual’s risks associated with osteoporosis.
+This coupled with a bone scan and salivary hormone levels should provide your physician with sufficient data from which to analyze individual risk factors and enable him/her to make specific recommendations for your treatment.

-A study done in Holland with 3359 patients looked at the presence of estrogen receptor positive, estrogen receptor negative, progesterone receptor positive and progesterone receptor negative in categorizing breast cancer patient types.
-This study demonstrated that the greatest incidence in breast cancer is in the first 44 years of life, not during the menopausal years.
-The National Institute of Health reported in JAMA, January 26, 2000, after a 15 year follow up on more than 46,000 postmenopausal women, there was a 20% increase in breast cancer with the use of estrogen alone and a 40% increase when combination of estrogen and progestin (PROVERA™).
+A study done in Holland with 3359 patients looked at the presence of estrogen receptor-positive, estrogen receptor-negative, progesterone receptor-positive, and progesterone receptor-negative in categorizing breast cancer patient types.
+This study demonstrated that the greatest incidence of breast cancer is in the first 44 years of life, not during the menopausal years.
+The National Institute of Health reported in JAMA, on January 26, 2000, after a 15-year follow-up on more than 46,000 postmenopausal women, there was a 20% increase in breast cancer with the use of estrogen alone and a 40% increase when a combination of estrogen and progestin (PROVERA™).

-Estrogen is oxidized by liver enzymes into to major forms: 2–hydroxyestrone (2-OHE1) and 16- hydoxyestrone (16-OHE1).
+Estrogen is oxidized by liver enzymes into two major forms: 2–hydroxy estrone (2-OHE1) and 16- hydroxy estrone (16-OHE1).
 2-OHE1 is a weak estrogen and inhibits carcinogenesis.
-On the other hand 16-OHE1 promotes tumorigenesis.
+On the other hand, 16-OHE1 promotes tumorigenesis.
 The ratio of preferentially forming one or the other has genetic origins.
 The good news is that these enzymes are strongly modifiable by dietary and lifestyle influences.

-The higher ratio of 2-OHE1 is found preferentially in woman who smoke cigarettes, and eat Cruciferae vegetables; ie broccoli, cabbage, turnips, kale, Brussels sprouts, cauliflower and kohlrabi.16-OHE1 formation is stimulated by xenoestrogens; ie: DDT, bisphenol (from polycarbonate plastic decomposition) and nonylphenol (a chemical antioxidant used in manufacture of detergents, spermicides, and toiletries).
-While I prudently don’t advocate smoking to my patients I do recommend that they modify if not eliminate their tobacco use and increase their daily dietary intake of the above mentioned vegetables.
+The higher ratio of 2-OHE1 is found preferentially in women who smoke cigarettes, and eat Cruciferae vegetables; ie broccoli, cabbage, turnips, kale, Brussels sprouts, cauliflower, and kohlrabi.16-OHE1 formation is stimulated by xenoestrogens; ie: DDT, bisphenol (from polycarbonate plastic decomposition) and nonylphenol (a chemical antioxidant used in the manufacture of detergents, spermicides, and toiletries).
+While I prudently don’t advocate smoking to my patients I do recommend that they modify if not eliminate their tobacco use and increase their daily dietary intake of the above-mentioned vegetables.

-Checking your baseline salivary estrogen, progesterone levels and the 2/16-OHE1 urine levels for estrogen metabolites will aide in the determination of individual risk factors associated with not only breast but uterine and ovarian cancer as well.
+Checking your baseline salivary estrogen, progesterone levels, and the 2/16-OHE1 urine levels for estrogen metabolites will aid in the determination of individual risk factors associated with not only breast but uterine and ovarian cancer as well.
 Moreover, specific blood tests to check for your genetic potential for these cancers will be readily available in the near future.

 Stress releases cortisol from the adrenal gland.
-This hormone single-handedly impacts on thyroid, estrogen and carbohydrate metabolism.
+This hormone single-handedly impacts thyroid, estrogen, and carbohydrate metabolism.
 High cortisol levels will produce more estrogen and decrease triiodothyronine (T3) the powerhouse thyroid hormone that drives cell metabolism.
 High carbohydrate diets also release insulin.
-Even though these may be transient, such higher than normal insulin levels stimulate the production of fat stores in your body.
+Even though these may be transient, much higher than normal insulin levels stimulate the production of fat stores in your body.

 Nutriceuticals the Next Generation